enclaive/enclaive-docker-flask-sgx/README.md

 ## Modify the image

 The `/app/`-folder acts as the root for your flask application.
 Additional files and modules should be placed here.
 Build your code structure inside the `/app/`-folder as usual.
-A file names `app.py` or `wsgi.py` needs to be present and will be automatically recognised by the flask run command.
+A file named `app.py` or `wsgi.py` needs to be present and will be automatically recognised by the flask run command.

 Currently the flask app port `5000` is not exposed outside the container.
 Ports can be mapped through `docker-compose.yml` [(docu)](https://docs.docker.com/compose/networking/)